Shibabrat/Lober/README.md

----
-title: 'Lober: Computational method for lobe dynamics'
+## Lober: Computational method for lobe dynamics

-output:
-  html_document: default
-  pdf_document: default
-bibliography: Naik-etal-RCD17.bib
----
-## Theory and applications:
-@Naik2017a
+Reference for theory and applications
+[1] S. Naik, F. Lekien, S.D.
+Ross, Computational method for phase space transport with applications to lobe dynamics and rate of escape, Regular and Chaotic Dynamics, 22 (2017) 272–297. doi:10.1134/S1560354717030078.

 ## Installing and troubleshooting
 Version: Lober 1.8 on Mac OS X with XCode